-MACHINE SETUP:
+MACHINE SETUP

-ACCT-MOV-4 Students will demonstrate the ability to set up a CNC lathe for a machining process.
+ACCT-MOVI-4.
+Students will demonstrate the ability to set up a machine for a machining process.

 - a.
 Select a program and determine the tooling required, the work holding device, cutting tool/tools, and work supporting accessories required to complete the operation. - b.
 Determine the type of material and prepare it for mounting in the work holding device. - c.
-Explain how the work will be set up in the lathe. - d.
-Explain how to run the program one line at a time to test the process for accuracy and safety.
+Explain how the work will be set up in the milling machine. - d.
+Use a dial indicator to align work piece or work holding device. - e.
+Explain how to run the program one line at a time to test the process for accuracy and safety. - f.
+Use machineable wax for a test work piece to reduce possible damage during the first run. - g.
+Analyze the part so clamps and parts of fixtures will not be placed in the path of the cutting tool in the spindle.